 Pressure cookers can feel a little bit overwhelming when you first start using them.
-Learn how to use an electric pressure cooker like a pro.
+Learn how to use an electric pressure cooker, like the Instant Pot, like a pro.
 It's easier than you think!

 Before we get to the basics, though, let's talk about the number one worry I hear from people who ask me how to use an electric pressure cooker: an exploding pot.

 We have all heard stories of older pressure cookers exploding.
-The first time I used my own pressure cooker, I literally pressed the start button, and then RAN out of the room to hide.
+The first time I used my own Instant Pot 15+ years ago, I literally pressed the start button, and then RAN out of the room to hide.

 I want to put your mind at ease.
-I've been pressure cooking for almost five years now, and I've never had a single explosion.
+I've been pressure cooking for a decade, and I've never had a single explosion.
 The one time I even heard about a pot exploding, it turns out that it was because the user tried to wrench the pot open without waiting for the lid to unlock automatically.

 Your pressure cooker has all kinds of controls in place to keep the pressure in check.
 It won't come to pressure unless the lid is locked, and the lid won't automatically unlock until the pressure has reached a safe level.
 Let the lock guide you, and your pressure cooker is totally safe.